Chapter 4 Understanding pVACtools outputs

 4.3.1 Binding Filter

 The binding filter’s primary function is to filter neoantigen candidates on their IC50 binding affinity to an HLA allele.
-Because pVACtools allows users to run more than one prediction algorithm, we then apply two summarization methods on the calls for each neoantigen candidate and HLA allele combination: (1) pVACtools calculates the median IC50 binding affinity for all selected prediction algorithms (reported in the Median [MT] IC50 Score column), and (2) pVACtools selects the IC50 binding affinity prediction with the lowest value (reported in the Best [MT] IC50 Score) column.
-By default, the binding filter is applied to the median IC50 score unless users set the --top-score-metric parameters to lowest.
+Because pVACtools allows users to run more than one prediction algorithm, we then apply two summarization methods on the calls for each neoantigen candidate and HLA allele combination: (1) pVACtools calculates the median IC50 binding affinity for all selected prediction algorithms (reported in the Median [MT] IC50 Score column), and (2) pVACtools selects the IC50 binding affinity prediction with the lowest value (reported in the Best [MT] IC50 Score column).
+By default, the binding filter is applied to the median IC50 score unless users set the --top-score-metric parameter to lowest.

 The binding filter discards candidates where the binding affinity is above the --binding-threshold (default: 500).
 However, users may set the --allele-specific-binding-thresholds flag in order to use differing binding thresholds depending on the HLA allele of the prediction, as recommended by IEDB.
 Custom thresholds are available for the most common 76 class I HLA alleles.
 For all others, the --binding-threshold value is used.